Arizona woman sent 159K texts to man she met on dating site

 PHOENIX (AP) — A Phoenix woman accused of stalking a man met on a dating site and sending him more than 65,000 text messages apparently sent more than twice that many.

-The Arizona Republic reported that Jacqueline Ades sent a man more than 159,000 text messages — some of which were threatening — over the course of nearly 10 months.
+Jacqueline Ades sent a man more than 159,000 text messages — some of which were threatening — over the course of nearly 10 months, according to police records the Arizona Republic obtained via a public records request.
+The two went on a single date.

-The newspaper said the information was obtained in police documents via a public records request.
+The man, whose name has not been released, called the police after he found Ades parked outside his home in July 2017.
+Paradise Valley officers escorted her off his property and that’s when police say Ades began threatening the man.

-Police say Ades began threatening the man after Paradise Valley officers escorted her off his property in July 2017.
 One text read: “I’d make sushi outta ur kidneys n chopsticks outta ur hand bones.”

 Most Read Nation & World Stories